How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

-Perhaps not surprisingly, the performance of $\Mzero$, $\Mone$, and $\Mthree$ is overall higher in the second setting 40\%-40\% and is likely related to the higher amount of data used for hyperparameter optimisation.
-Nonetheless, the lower performance of $\Mzero$ also in the 40\%-40\% setting indicates the need to update the models at least with new data at regular intervals.
-Concerning possible differences between datasets with and without an explicit Concept Drift, our experiments did not find any striking difference in terms of strategies, thus consolidating the finding that devising update strategies concerns a wide set of \ppm scenarios.
-Nonetheless, if we look at Table~\ref{tab:accuracy2}, it is easy to see that the experiments with an explicit Concept Drift are the ones with the greatest difference between $\Mzero$ and all the other models, thus confirming that an explicit Concept Drift can have a significant negative influence on the performance of a \ppm model, if it is not updated.
+The performance of all the evaluated strategies is overall higher in the 40\%-40\% setting and this is likely related to the higher amount of data used for hyperparameter optimisation.
+Nonetheless, the lower performance of $\Mzero$ also in the 40\%-40\% setting indicates the need to update the models with new data at regular intervals.
+Concerning the possible differences between the results obtained using datasets with and without an explicit Concept Drift, our experiments did not find any striking variation in the different strategies, thus consolidating the finding that devising update strategies is important in general, also in scenarios where the process changes over time are not so definite.
+Nonetheless, if we look at Tables~\ref{tab:accuracy2_a} and~\ref{tab:accuracy2_b}, it is easy to see that the experiments with an explicit Concept Drift are the ones with the greatest difference between $\Mzero$ and all the other models, thus confirming that an explicit Concept Drift can have a significant negative influence on the performance of a \ppm model, if it is not updated.
+This is especially true for BPIC18, in which the Concept Drift highly affects the entropy measure (Table~\ref{table:entropy}) in a way that the difference between the entropy value of the split 0\%-40\%-80\%-100\% is higher than the entropy value of the split 40\%-80\%-80\%-100\% for both entropy metrics.

-Table~\ref{tab:accuracy2} shows also another interesting aspect of our evaluation: while $\Mtwo$ and $\Mthree$ tend to always gain against $\Mzero$ (or be stable in very few cases such as the BPIC15), the same cannot be said for $\Mone$.
-In fact, if we look at BPIC12 formula $\phi_{23}$ and BPIC15 formula $\phi_{32}$ in Table~\ref{tab:accuracy2_a}, and especially at \rio formula $\phi_{52}$ in Table~\ref{tab:accuracy2_b}, we can see a significant decrease in performance.
-By looking at the models, this is due to the inappropriateness of the hyperparameters of $\Mzero$, built on $\trzero$ to the new data used to build $\Mone$.
-While this aspect may need to be better investigated, we can conclude saying that while re-train with no hyperopt is usually a viable solution, it is nonetheless riskier than full retrain and incremental update.
-To sum up, our evaluation shows that \textbf{full re-train} and \textbf{incremental update} are the best performing update strategies in terms of accuracy, followed by \textbf{re-train with no hyperopt}.
-With the exception of BPIC15 in the 10\%-70\% setting, \textbf{do nothing} is, often by far, the worst strategy, indicating the importance of making use of the new data.
+Tables~\ref{tab:accuracy2_a} and~\ref{tab:accuracy2_b} show also another interesting aspect of our evaluation: while $\Mtwo$ and $\Mthree$ tend to always gain against $\Mzero$ (or to be stable in very few cases), the same cannot be said for $\Mone$.
+In fact, if we look at BPIC12 with labelling $\phi_{23}$ and BPIC15 with labelling $\phi_{32}$ in Table~\ref{tab:accuracy2_a}, and, particularly, at \rio with labelling $\phi_{52}$ in Table~\ref{tab:accuracy2_b}, we can see a decrease of the accuracy.
+By carrying out a deeper analysis of the chosen hyperparameters, we found that the lower accuracy of $\Mone$ is due to the inappropriateness of the hyperparameters derived from $\trzero$ to the new data used to build $\Mone$.
+While this aspect may need to be better investigated, we can conclude that, while \textbf{re-train with no hyperopt} is usually a viable solution, it is nonetheless riskier than \textbf{full re-train} or \textbf{incremental update}.